Erixcode/sway-madara/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/453f16aa-c08a-4e0d-88c3-452512fd02b4" />

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/1ffc2de2-87d6-4f2d-b6e8-2d0c015157a5" />

-check Art.md to get the background video and swaylock image, for background video if you have a nice hardware go with 4k if not use HD version :)
+check Art.md to get the background video and swaylock image, for background video if you have a nice hardware go with 4k if not use HD version :)<br>

-I didn't add dual monitor settings because it will change from system to system, Also I don't like tweaking gtk themes so much, "Adwaita-dark" is the only tweak I do, If you like you can also get it done via dconf-editor and other tools.
+I didn't add dual monitor settings because it will change from system to system, Also I don't like tweaking gtk themes so much, "Adwaita-dark" is the only tweak I do, If you like you can also get it done via dconf-editor and other tools.<br>

-for firefox I use <url>https://addons.mozilla.org/en-US/firefox/addon/apng-madara-uchiha/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search</url> to mach the theme, this one I do manualy and not included in the rice.
+for firefox I use <url>https://addons.mozilla.org/en-US/firefox/addon/apng-madara-uchiha/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search</url> to mach the theme, this one I do manualy and not included in the rice.<br>
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/32c4b8fd-aa7f-4d79-9c89-abb5b8fd1ab9" />

-Terminal also has few tricks,
+Terminal also has few tricks:

-Ctrl+t --> fuzyfind,
+     Ctrl+t --> fuzyfind
-Ctrl+r --> fuzy history search,
+     Ctrl+r --> fuzy history search
-Alt+c --> cd into folder of fuzy search results, cats --> bat implementation via python and highlight,
+     Alt+c --> cd into folder of fuzy search results cats --> bat implementation via python and highlight

 Peace :)